influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/troubleshoot.md

 - an invalid timestamp
 - a schema conflict with existing tags or fields in the database

+Schema conflicts occur when you try to write data that contains the following:

-A schema conflict can occur when points that fall within the same partition (default partitioning is measurement and day) as existing bucket data have a different data type for an existing field.
+- a wrong data type: the point falls within the same partition (default partitioning is measurement and day) as existing bucket data and contains a different data type for an existing field
+- a tag and a field that use the same key

 For example, a _partial write_ may occur when InfluxDB writes all points that conform to a series in your bucket, but rejects points that have a different data type in a field.